redbadger/awesome-badger/charypar/tech-principles/README.md

 _[Viktor Charypar](../) — 11th July 2020_

 For several years now I've had a fairly strong gut feel for making technology choices.
 I'm talking about picking tools and tech stacks, but also making larger architecture decisions.
-Choices one is typically forced to make with relatively little information to use as input, which typically have a pretty big impact on the future direction of what you're building.
+Choices one is typically forced to make with relatively little information to use as input, which generally have a pretty big impact on the future direction of what you're building.

 I've normally made those decisions "by feel" - when presented with a set of choices to make, I'd feel something between "no, that's gonna go horribly wrong" or simply "eww" to "yea that might work pretty well" about each of them, but I never really stopped to think why, and whether there's some logic behind it.
 That is until recently, when one of our clients asked if we could capture a set of principles for making these choices, to help them make decisions.

 Initially, I thought this is going to be really hard, because that gut feel is simply an accumulation of experience of what worked in the past, but then I sat down, tried writing some guidelines down, and found there is actually a set of general rules of thumb I tend to follow.
 So I wrote them down and suggested them.
 They've gone down well not only with the client, but also with other Badgers, including some, currently attempting to make a reasoned set of big tech choices in their projects, and they seem to have helped.
 It made me think it might be helpful to write a slightly longer version of my thinking.

-So, here are my principles for making tech decsions, in case you're looking for some guidelines that might help you.
+So, here are my principles for making tech decisions, in case you're looking for some guidelines that might help you.
 If they resonate with you, let me know.
-If they raise all kinds of red flags for you, definitely let me know, I'd like to hear your thinking!
+If they raise all kinds of red flags for you, definitely let me know, I'd like to hear your thoughts!

-## 1. Be user centric
+## 1. Be user-centric

 Choices should be informed by our understanding of the users and their needs.
 This should be the chief motivation among all of the reasons to make a technical choice.
 There are many possible business and "architectural" reasons to go with a particular choice, especially one considered tactical: sticking with an existing vendor, because your engineers are familiar with that option, because it's considered best practice, etc. All those motivations are valid inputs into a decision, but they must not be in conflict with meeting our users' needs, as soon as we can.